hahnap4/parabol-tests/README.md

 **How to update original snapshots for visual comparison tests**

-Use `npx playwright test visualComparison --update-snapshots` to update the original snapshot.
+Use `npx playwright test desktop/visualComparison --update-snapshots` or `npx playwright test mobile/visualComparison --update-snapshots` to update the original snapshot.
 And then you can run the tests as usual.